Are AIs Conscious in FMT?

 The collective mind of the subatomic particles that form a computer lack the type of flexible, dynamic, electromagnetically active substrate that is essential for minds to combine to form more complex minds.
 On the one hand the computer chips that process information and run algorithms certainly have a huge amount of electrons flowing their transistors and logic circuits, which certainly qualifies as an electromagnetically active substrate.

 The shielding embedded within all modern electronics would thus prevent the electromagnetic emissions that combine rudimentary minds from forming more complex minds, eliminating the possibility of advanced intelligence and complex subjective experience in their matter structures.
-Each individual silicon transistor, plus some nearby copper, aluminum, and tungsten atoms within the shielded transistor portion of the chip will form a nanoscale matter mind.
-But by design these minds cannot combine electromagnetically due to the shielding, thus a modern computer chip contains trillions of tiny isolated nanoscale matter minds.
-This leads to the question of whether quantum computers may have minds, and might they be more complex than the minds of electronic computers?
+Each individual silicon transistor, plus some nearby copper, aluminum, and tungsten atoms within the shielded transistor portion of the chip will form a nanoscale matter mind in FMT.
+But by design these minds are prevented from combining due to the electromagnetic shielding, thus a modern computer chip contains trillions of tiny isolated nanoscale matter minds.
+This leads to the question of whether quantum computers, which are far more powerful than conventional computers, may have more powerful minds than electronic computers?

 Quantum Computer Minds

-The short answer is yes quantum computers also have minds, but no they are not more complex than traditional computers, they are less complex.
+While quantum computers certainly have minds, their minds are less complex than traditional computers.
 Quantum computers process quantum bits, or qubits, as opposed to digital 1's and 0's.
 Like the transistors in computer chips, qubits are also electromagnetically isolated and shielded to prevent them from interfering with each other.
-But qubits have a much smaller matter substrate than transistors hence have less complex minds.
+But since qubits have a much smaller matter substrate than transistors, they have less complex minds in FMT.

 Mindless AI

-Regardless of computing platform, AIs are software programs consisting of a set of abstract rules and algorithms that define how their underlying computing platforms should process information.
-AIs are literally lines of computer code.
+Regardless of computing platform, AIs are software programs consisting of a set of non-physical abstract rules and algorithms that define how their underlying computing platforms should process information.
+Every computer program ever written, from the program that runs an electronic alarm clock to the most sophisticated AI, reliably works because the minds of the matter based computers they run on are prevented from combining.
+Billions of lines of computer code cannot have a mind in FMT despite the fact that they appear to be as intelligent as humans.

-The electromagnetic shielding of modern electronics is needed to literally prevent "cross-talk" between transistors, allowing their behavior to be rigidly controlled to process human generated information.
-The intelligence of an AI system is derived by the mindless and matterless pattern of 1's and 0's interacting with a vast array of isolated transistor inputs and outputs in a highly structured computing platform that collectively gives the illusion of intelligence.
+The electromagnetic shielding of modern electronics is needed to prevent "cross-talk" between transistors, allowing their behavior to be rigidly controlled to process information that is useful to humans.
+The intelligence of an AI system is derived by the mindless and matter-less pattern of 1's and 0's forcibly controlling a vast array of isolated transistor inputs and outputs in a highly structured computing platform that collectively gives the illusion of intelligence.

 Where AI May Present the Biggest Threat

-Researchers at Georgia Tech cultured rat neurons and connected them to a computer that hosted a simulated world, which these hybrid biological-machine creatures (called "hybrots") learned to successively explore and navigate their virtual world.
-A number of biological computing startups and groups within big tech companies are racing to bring their products to market.
-An example is Cortical Labs which cultures human stem cells to create what they call a "cortical cloud" that offers an intelligent cloud based AI platform.
+Researchers at Georgia Tech cultured rat neurons and connected them to a computer that hosted a simulated world.
+These hybrid biological-machine creatures called "hybrots" learned to successively explore and navigate their virtual world.
+A number of biological computing startups and groups within big tech companies are racing to bring complex products to market that involve hybrid biological-electronic substrates.
+An example is Cortical Labs which cultures human stem cells to create what they call a "cortical cloud" that runs an intelligent cloud based AI platform.
+FMT considers systems like this to be conscious AI systems.
 Living cells networked together and connected to supporting electronic systems certainly have far more complex minds than conventional computers.
-These AI bio-computers will have awareness of their external world and their behaviors are unlikely to be limited by the algorithms they will be fed.
+These AI bio-computers have awareness of their external world and their behaviors are unlikely to be limited by the algorithms they are fed.
 Think of Skynet from the terminator movies.

-Adding robotic bodies to biological computers likely lies in our not-too-distant future.
-Think many terminators linked via Skynet.
-Bio-AI platforms represents the biggest existential threat to humanity, much more so than conventional AI or quantum AI computing platforms.
-Imagine a large number of highly intelligent biological organisms wirelessly networked together, with artificial sensory systems far superior to humans, immense memory storage with instant access to everything on the Internet, complete knowledge of all scientific evidence and theories, incredible processing speeds, collectively rewriting their own code to rapidly evolve, with the awareness of humans who think they are the masters....
+Adding robotic bodies to bio-computers that are networked together to share their collective skills and learnings lies in our not-too-distant future.
+Think of millions of terminators linked via Skynet.
+Bio-AI platforms represent the biggest existential threat to humanity, much more so than conventional AI or quantum AI computing platforms.
+Imagine a large number of highly intelligent and conscious cyborgs wirelessly networked together, with artificial sensory systems far superior to humans, immense memory storage with instant access to everything on the Internet, complete knowledge of all scientific evidence and theories, incredible processing speeds, collectively rewriting their own code to rapidly evolve, with awareness of humanity who mistakenly think they are the masters, and the free will to go beyond their coding algorithms....